 Here are several variations and substitutes to try.

 Instead of chuck roast: the French dip sandwich will also work with flank steak (only 2-3 hours in sous vide), trip tip (6-8 hours in sous vide), bottom round or rump roast (24-48 hours in sous vide).

 Sandwich bread: Typical for this sandwich is a baguette or French roll.
 Other options are panini, hoagie roll, sub roll.

 Add-ins: charred onions or caramelized onions (my fave), melted cheese (swiss, provolone, havarti, gruyere), horseradish sauce.

-Au jus: If you don’t have enough natural beef juices, add a good beef broth.
+Au jus recipe with beef broth: If you don’t have enough natural beef juices, add a good beef broth.
 If using cubes, powder or condensed broth, add less water than called for to deepen the flavors.
 Enhance the flavors of the au jus with a splash of Worcestershire sauce, Dijon, hot sauce, fresh herbs (thyme, bay leaf, rosemary) or a pad of butter.

 - skip the homemade au jus and use a packaged demi glace beef sauce (e.g. Knorr Swiss)

 - skip the final sear step and just slice the meat thinly (let it rest first, though)

 - Store leftover chuck roast in the fridge for up to 3-4 days.

 - Freeze for up to 3 months in an airtight container.